bigdawgbank/ie-bank/docs/CloudArchitect.md

 | **FR10: Money Transfer** | As a user, I want to transfer money to other accounts so that I can make payments easily. | [test_bank_transfer_process_route](https://github.com/bigdawgbank/ie-bank/blob/main/backend/tests/functional/test_routes.py#L50), [test_bank_transfer_object_process](https://github.com/bigdawgbank/ie-bank/blob/main/backend/tests/unit/test_bank_transfer_object.py#L10) |
 | **FR11: Secure Password Handling** | As a developer, I want all passwords to be securely hashed so that user data is protected from breaches. | [test_create_user](https://github.com/bigdawgbank/ie-bank/blob/main/backend/tests/unit/test_auth_model.py#L70) |

 We can see the immense focus our team had on ensuring the authentication aspect of our application was completely robust and error free.
 By adopting TDD, the BigDawgBank application ensures that all functional requirements are met with high code quality and reliability.
 The focus on writing tests before code helped our Fullstack team define clear requirements, catch issues early, and promote maintainable and modular code.
-This approach has proven to be effective in delivering a robust and secure banking application.
+This approach has proven to be effective in delivering a robust and secure banking application for our users.

 ---